ricardo-yos/bertimbau-sentiment-analysis/README.md

 - **Predicting Star Ratings**: Using BERTimbau to train a deep learning model that predicts star ratings based on the review text.
 - **Active Learning**: Implementing an Active Learning approach to iteratively improve the model with a limited set of labeled data.
 - **Topic Modeling**: Analyzing reviews to extract and group recurring themes from both positive and negative feedback.
-- **Scalable Pipeline**: Building a flexible pipeline that can be adapted to other types of business reviews and can be reused or adapted for other local business domains.
+- **Scalable Pipeline**: Building a flexible pipeline that can be reused for other types of business reviews or adapted to different local business domains.

 ---